German yields dip on Fed rate hike doubts, Greek worries

 By John Geddie and Marius Zaharia

-Athens endured a fourth day of market jitters since Sunday’s election with its newly installed government at loggerheads with international creditors as it begins to roll back austerity measures.
+Athens endured a fourth day of market jitters since Sunday’s election with its newly-instated government at loggerheads with international creditors as it begins to roll back austerity measures.

-Strained relationships in the euro single currency zone will probably be one of the international concerns that the U.S. Federal Reserve said could influence future rate decisions at Wednesday’s policy statement.
+Strained relationships in the euro single currency zone will likely be one of the international concerns that the U.S. Federal Reserve said could influence future rate decisions at Wednesday’s policy statement.

 Its nod to these “developments”, during a statement that otherwise praised the solid pace of recovery in the world’s largest economy, prompted some to push back expectations for the Fed’s first rate hike since 2006 until the autumn.

-“Without question, this is a very challenging time to be a U.S. central banker considering policy change,” said Rick Rieder, CIO of Fundamental Fixed Income for BlackRock.

-“The risks to a mid-year move have increased with the rise of myriad uncertainties internationally.”
+“Overall the message could be regarded as marginally dovish, seemingly cooling enthusiasm for a June hike,” an RBS note said.

-U.S. Treasury yields slipped in the wake of the meeting, with 30-year yields touching record lows, before bouncing back.
+U.S. Treasury yields dipped in the wake of the meeting, with 30-year yields touching record lows.

 While demand for these bonds remains supported by the ECB’s pledge to start buying sovereign bonds from March, they have given up around 75 percent of the rally that followed the announcement of that scheme last week.